flutter/website/src/content/ai-toolkit/user-experience.md

-When the `LlmChatView` widget is hosted in a [Material app][], it uses facilities provided by the Material design language, such as Material’s [`TextField`][].
+When the `LlmChatView` widget is hosted in a [Material app][], it uses facilities provided by the Material design language, such as Material's [`TextField`][].
 Likewise, when hosted in a [Cupertino app][], it uses those facilities, such as [`CupertinoTextField`][].

 ![Cupertino example app](/assets/images/docs/ai-toolkit/cupertino-chat-app.png)

-However, while the chat view supports both the Material and Cupertino app types, it doesn’t automatically adopt the associated themes.
+However, while the chat view supports both the Material and Cupertino app types, it doesn't automatically adopt the associated themes.
-Instead, that’s set by the `style` property of the `LlmChatView` as described in the [Custom styling][] documentation.
+Instead, that's set by the `style` property of the `LlmChatView` as described in the [Custom styling][] documentation.

 [Cupertino app]: {{site.api}}/flutter/cupertino/CupertinoApp-class.html